protechanalysis/pricepally-Assessment/README.md

 ----
 ### Problem Statement
- A Bee-Agro Allie wants to develop a robust data pipeline that collects, cleans, and structures data from reliable external sources (such as the World Bank) to support reporting and predictive modeling around food supply, economic access to food, and population-driven demand in Africa.
+ A Bee-Agro Allied wants to develop a robust data pipeline that collects, cleans, and structures data from reliable external sources (such as the World Bank) to support reporting and predictive modeling around food supply, economic access to food, and population-driven demand in Africa.